The NHMRC has established an advisory committee to seek advice on Aboriginal and Torres Strait Islander health and health research issues.

 Previously, Sean held positions at Aboriginal Health Council of Australia, the Centre for Kidney Research - University of Sydney, Sansom Institute for Health Research – University of South Australia, Centre for Research Excellence in Chronic Disease Prevention in Rural and Remote Communities – University of South Australia, Centre for Chronic Disease Prevention –Australian Institute of Tropical Health & Medicine, James Cook University and Torres and Cape Hospital and Health Service.

 Sean is currently the Executive Director Aboriginal Health Practitioner for Top End Health Service, Darwin, Northern Territory Government.

-The "Coach" Program received the 2016 Minister's Award for Early Years Education and another three projects led by Laura, have been finalists at the VicHealth Health Promotion Awards, including #HerTribe Aboriginal women's health and empowerment program that received the highly commended award at the 2017 VicHealth Awards for 'improving mental health and wellbeing’.
+The "Coach" Program received the 2016 Minister's Award for Early Years Education and another three projects led by Laura, have been finalists at the VicHealth Health Promotion Awards!
+Including, #HerTribe Aboriginal women's health and empowerment program that received the highly commended award at the 2017 VicHealth Awards for 'improving mental health and wellbeing’.
 Laura has most recently left her role at The Victorian Aboriginal Health Service as the Manager of the Healthy Lifestyle and Prevention Team in March 2018, to start her own Aboriginal Health Promotion, Aboriginal engagement and communication business called Spark Health.